About this section

 - Safer use is about the right dose at the right time

 - Dosage intervals and results vary from person to person.
 Go slow, build up or STOP if you are uncertain

 - It’s easy to make up a dose in a drink, but then forget whether you’ve put it in there.
 If in doubt: chuck it out and start again

 - Make a note of when you take your ‘G’ using your phone’s notepad, or stopwatch to keep time between doses.
 Keeping track of the time between doses can help reduce your risk of needing a wakeup call in A&E

 Finding the right support

-For example, guys who ‘crash’ often need multiple support services simultaneously, for help with drug use, mental health, legal, housing, and debt—but the services are not necessarily there, accessible, or geared up to work together, though some are trying to improve.
+When guys ‘crash’ or are in crisis, they often require multiple services simultaneously (eg: recovery, mental health, legal, housing, debt) and mainstream (and local authority) services are not always geared up to work together, though some are trying to improve.

 - Wash your hands and clean the injection site